xMane13/Detection-DeepFake-FF-/README.md

 # Deepfake Detection on FaceForensics++ (FF++)

 This repository contains the codebase for training, evaluating, and ensembling deepfake detection models using the [FaceForensics++ (FF++)](https://github.com/ondyari/FaceForensics) dataset.
-The project focuses on binary classification (real vs. fake) using convolutional neural networks (Xception) and includes tools for preprocessing video data, extracting faces, and evaluating models.
+The project focuses on both binary classification (real vs. fake) and multiclass classification (different types of manipulations) using convolutional neural networks (Xception) and includes tools for preprocessing video data, extracting faces, and evaluating models.

 ## Table of Contents